richardadvocaat/ATP2intervals.icu/README.md

 # ATP2intervals.icu

 This Python script automates the process of sending an annual training plan with weekly loads (for Bike, Run, and Swim) to intervals.icu.
-It reads data from an Excel file and updates or creates events in intervals.icu based on the provided load, time and distance targets.
+It reads data from an Excel file and updates or creates events accordingly.

 ## Features